Attorneys Chapter 13 Bankruptcy Milwaukee

 What is a Chapter 13 bankruptcy?

 Chapter 13 Bankruptcy, also known as consolidation bankruptcy, allows you to place all of your debt into a simple repayment plan and repay your debt over the span of 3 to 5 years.
 Chapter 13 Bankruptcy consolidates debt into a manageable monthly payment to the Chapter 13 Bankruptcy Trustee.

 In most cases, the debtor ends up paying only a small fraction of their unsecured debt back.
 Upon filing a Chapter 13 Repayment Plan, creditors may no longer collect from you.
 They must adhere to the terms of your repayment plan.

 Who may file Chapter 13 bankruptcy?

-Chapter 13 is limited to individuals and unincorporated businesses that have a regular source of income, and whose secured debts are less than $1,010,650 with unsecured debts of less than $336,900.
+Chapter 13 bankruptcy is limited to individuals and unincorporated businesses that have a regular source of income, and whose secured debts are less than $1,010,650 with unsecured debts of less than $336,900.
 The term “regular source of income” has been interpreted to mean income that is sufficiently definite and certain to enable the debtor to assign it to the trustee on a regular basis for payment by the trustee to creditors.

 When should you consider filing for Chapter 13 Bankruptcy?

 If you answer yes to one or more of the following questions, then you may want to consider filing for Wisconsin Chapter 13 Bankruptcy.

 - Is your home currently in foreclosure, or are you behind on your mortgage payments?